nicolasochem/tzip/README.md

-# Tezos Interoperability Proposals (TZIPs)
+# Tezos Improvement Proposals (TZIPs)

-TZIP (pronounce "tee-zip") stands for Tezos Interoperability Proposal, which are documents that explain how the Tezos blockchain can be improved with new and updated standards and concepts, such as smart contract specifications.
+TZIP (pronounce "tee-zip") stands for Tezos Improvement Proposal, which are documents that explain how the Tezos blockchain can be improved with new features or standards (e.g. a smart contract specification).

 ## What is a TZIP?